PdenBlaauwen/The-performance-of-Earth-System-Models-in-simulating-droughts/README.md

 **Additional information**

-For additional information I would like to refer you to the repository of the TU Delft to access my report of this research.
+For additional information I would like to refer you to the repository of the TU Delft, to access my report of this research.

 https://repository.tudelft.nl/